Pajdzik/Kamilpedia/Interview/System design/System design.md

 - salting passwords
 - session tokens
 - JSON Web Tokens
+	- can be signed or encrypted
+- cookies
+## Load balancers
+- types:
+	- round robin
+	- least connections
+	- minimum response time
+- hashing
+	- arbitrary chosen key to route to a particular server behind the load balancer
+## Caching
+- cache-aside pattern
 	-
-### IDs
-- Most popular types:
-	- auto-incremented
-	- UUID
-- Are they going to be publicly accessible?
-- What should be the range?
-- Security concerns
-- Should it be prepared to be printed
 # A Senior Engineer's Guide to the System Design Interview – Notes
 - Don’t think like a coder.
 Think like a Tech Lead.
 - There are no optimal solutions in system design interviews.